-The Office of the Ombudsman provides advice on making official information requests [PDF, 610 KB].
+The Office of the Ombudsman provides advice on making official information requests.

 How long will it take?

-We will acknowledge your request and are required by law to give you our decision as soon as possible, and no later than 20 working days after we receive your request.
+We are required by law to respond to your request as soon as reasonably practicable, and no later than 20 working days after we receive your request, unless it is extended.

 What does it cost?

 Requesting official information is free, although we can charge a reasonable amount if it will take a lot of work to supply the information requested.
-There's no charge for the first hour spent on your request or for the first 20 pages of photocopying.
+Before applying a charge, we will contact you to see if there is a way we can avoid doing so.

-Agencies must adhere to the guidelines [PDF, 28 KB] set out by the Ministry of Justice regarding charging for OIA requests.
+The Ministry must adhere to the guidelines set out by the Ministry of Justice regarding charging for OIA requests.

 You might want to contact us to see if we can resolve the issue.

-- have concerns regarding the decision we made on your request
+- have concerns regarding the decision we made on your request, or

 - are unhappy about the way your request was treated or processed.